-The #1 rated electronics systems used on acoustic guitars today.
+The industry leader in pickups for acoustic and electric instruments today.
 Our acoustic electric models allow you to plug into an amplifier or PA system and play them like full electrics essentially giving you two guitars in one.
 Unplugged they sound exactly like our full acoustics so there’s no acoustic sound loss.
 They also have built in auto tuners that tune your guitar in a fraction of the time it takes using conventional tuning methods.
 Our touring artists appreciate this as it saves time on stage and for beginning players the auto tuners actually train your ear so you develop a perfect sense of pitch.

 Hand scalloped bracing

 The technique of scalloping or shaving the braces can have a huge impact on the power and tone of an acoustic guitar.
 By reducing the thickness of the brace it becomes more flexible and therefore lets the top move more freely creating more sound.
 When done by a master builder the brace maintains its structural integrity, while making the top more efficient.
 The result is faster attack, longer sustain, more bass, more power, and an overall improvement in the whole tone system.

 Hand filed soft metal frets

 Denny hand files the frets on all of his guitars and uses a special softer grade of metal in building his guitars that’s easier on your fingers.
 By filing the frets Denny achieves two important things.
 When sliding up and down the neck your fingers will no longer get irritated and sore and you won’t suffer from “string bite” and overall finger fatigue.
 Secondly, when you file the frets by hand each fret will have the same uniform height.
 9 times out of 10 when you have a buzzing string it has nothing to with your playing, it’s because you have a guitar with a fret that’s sitting away from the fret board hitting a string.